Coloring Square-free Berge Graphs: Odd prisms

 \section{Odd prisms}

 Now we analyze the behavior of major neighbors of an odd hyperprism.
-The following theorem is the analogue of Theorem~\ref{thm:ehyp}, but here we need the assumption that the graph is square-free and the proof is different. \begin{theorem} Let $G$ be a square-free Berge graph.
-Let $H$ be an odd hyperprism in $G$, with partition $(A_1,\ldots,B_3)$ as in the definition of a hyperprism, and let $m$ be a major neighbor of $H$.
-Then either: \begin{itemize} \item $m$ is complete to at least two of $A_1, A_2, A_3$ and at least two of $B_1, B_2, B_3$, or \item $V(H)\cup\{m\}$ induces a hyperprism. \end{itemize} \end{theorem} \begin{proof} We first observe that:
+The following theorem is the analogue of Theorem~\ref{thm:ehyp}, but here we need the assumption that the graph is square-free, and there is an additional outcome.